wp-plugins/zigtrap/readme.txt

 == Changelog ==

+= 0.3.4 =
+* Confirmed compatibility with WordPress 3.9
 = 0.3.3 =
 * Changed name of trap field to keep foiling those spambots
 * Updated donation link in readme
-* Verified compatibility with WordPress 3.5.2
+* Confirmed compatibility with WordPress 3.5.2
 = 0.3.2 =
-* Verified compatibility with WordPress 3.5
+* Confirmed compatibility with WordPress 3.5
 = 0.3.1 =
 * Correction to plugin URL
 = 0.3 =
-* Verified compatibility with WordPress 3.4.2
+* Confirmed compatibility with WordPress 3.4.2
 * Changed code indentation and added some small code style improvements
 * Changed name of trap field to keep foiling those spambots
 * Updated plugin URL in header block to reflect new plugin homepage location = 0.2.4 =
-* Verified compatibility with WordPress 3.3.1
+* Confirmed compatibility with WordPress 3.3.1
 = 0.2.3 =
-* Verified compatibility with WordPress 3.1.1
+* Confirmed compatibility with WordPress 3.1.1
 = 0.2.2 =
 * Updated readme.txt to clarify PHP5 requirement
 = 0.2.1 =